The Polynomial Stein Discrepancy for Assessing Moment Convergence: Background

 In goodness-of-fit testing, the objective is to test the null hypothesis $H_0$: $Q=P$ against an alternative hypothesis, typically that $H_1$: $Q \neq P$.
 Existing goodness-of-fit tests are based on either asymptotic distributions of U-statistics \citep{liu_kernelized_2016,jitkrittum_linear-time_2017,huggins_random_2021} or bootstrapping \citep{liu_kernelized_2016,chwialkowski_kernel_2016}.

 Asymptotic goodness-of-fit tests cannot be implemented directly for KSD or its early linear-time alternatives \citep{liu_kernelized_2016,chwialkowski_kernel_2016}.
 Instead, bootstrapping is used to estimate the distribution of the test statistic under $H_0$. \citet{chwialkowski_kernel_2016} develop a test for potentially correlated samples $\{x^{(i)}\}_{i=1}^n$ using the wild bootstrap procedure \citep{wild}. \citet{liu_kernelized_2016} use the bootstrap procedure of \citet{huskova_consistency_1993,arcones_bootstrap_1992} for degenerate U-statistics, in the setting where the samples are uncorrelated.
-As the number of samples $n$ and the number $m$ of bootstrap samples go to infinity, \cite{liu_kernelized_2016} and \cite{chwialkowski_kernel_2016} show\footnote{\citet{liu_kernelized_2016} do not appear to directly state the requirement that $n\rightarrow \infty$ in their theorem, but this follows from the proof on which it is based \citep{huskova_consistency_1993}.} that their bootstrap methods have correct type I error rate and power one.
+As the number of samples $n$ and the number $m$ of bootstrap samples go to infinity, \citet{liu_kernelized_2016} and \citet{chwialkowski_kernel_2016} show\footnote{\citet{liu_kernelized_2016} do not appear to directly state the requirement that $n\rightarrow \infty$ in their theorem, but this follows from the proof on which it is based \citep{huskova_consistency_1993}.} that their bootstrap methods have correct type I error rate (i.e.\ correct probability of rejecting the null hypothesis when it is true) and power one.

 More recent linear-time alternatives, specifically the FSSD and RFSD, employ tests based on the asymptotic distribution of U-statistics.
 These methods have similar theoretical guarantees as $n\rightarrow \infty$ and the number $m$ of simulations from the tractable null distribution go to infinity but they can suffer from poor performance in practice.
 These tests require an estimate for a covariance under $P$.
 When direct sampling from $P$ is infeasible, which is typically the case when measuring sample quality for Bayesian inference, these methods estimate this covariance using samples from $Q$.
 While this is asymptotically correct as $n \rightarrow \infty$ \citep{jitkrittum_linear-time_2017,huggins_random_2021}, we have found empirically that the use of samples from $Q$ can substantially reduce the statistical power of the tests, particularly for RFSD.